Singularities in positive characteristic, stratification and simplification of the singular locus: Epilogue and example

 \begin{Example} {\rm Assume that $k$ is a field of characteristic 2, let $V^{(3)}$ be the affine 3-dimensional space $\mbox{Spec} (k[X,Y,Z])$, and let

 Clearly, the maximum order at points of $S$ is two.
-This maximum is achieved at the points of the curve $\{Z=0, Y^3+X^2=0\}$, but this is not a smooth closed subscheme, and henceforth we are forced to look for other invariants that refine the order function.
+This maximum is reached at the points of the curve $\{Z=0, Y^3+X^2=0\}$, but this is not a smooth closed subscheme, and hence we are forced to look for other invariants that refine the order function.

 \